DiogoSousa80/REstAPI/README.md

 # REstAPI
-In this course you learn everything there is to learn about Spring Data JPA allowing to build scalable backend applications backed by any relational database.
+Allowing to build scalable backend applications backed by any relational database.
 Spring Data JPA is a great choice allowing to speed your development and focus on the business logic.
-There will be a lot of coding In this course you will learn the following:

     What is Spring Data JPA
     Connect to a real database and not in memory DB